hanpari/sovereign/source/02/052_drama.md

 "Are you a pilot?"

 "Right now, I feel more like a warden of a mental asylum," replied Gromov, angrily staring at Andrey.
 "Please, do excuse him.
-My friend lives through harsh difficulties, so he deems himself entitled to unforgivable rudeness.
+My friend lives through a harsh period, so he deems himself entitled to unforgivable rudeness.
 But rest assured, we are both harmless."

 "Is it so?"
 She got closer to him and whispered.
 "With regards to national security, I wonder if I should not be petrified if an SF officer admitted he was harmless.
 Aren't you suppose to be, you know, dangerous or threatening?
 Like a hyena?"